August Lederer: Art collection

 The Lederer's art collection was the largest and most important private collection of Gustav Klimt.

 Lederer acquired the Beethoven Frieze from Carl Reininghaus in 1915.

 Their relationship with Klimt was very friendly, intimate to the point that Elisabeth Franziska Lederer, born in 1894, was able to affirm during the Nazi period to be the adulterous daughter of the painter and to receive in 1940 a certificate of filiation establishing that she was only "Half-Jewish", while her two brothers, Erich and Fritz, were considered full Jews.

 Gustav Klimt painted Portrait of Elisabeth Lederer between 1914 and 1916 for the Lederer family.

 Nazi persecution and looting

 The Lederers' art collection was one of the first stolen by the Nazis in Austria.

 The Gestapo seized most of the Lederer's art collection.
 The "Zentralstelle für Denkmalschutz" or so-called "Monument protection" and Vugesta were involved.

-The Lederer collection, confiscated in 1938, was stored mainly at Immendorf Castle in Lower Austria, where it would have largely burned in early 1945 under poorly clarified circumstances - which seems to contradict the fact that Isolated paintings resurfaced after the war, which were returned to the heirs.
+The Lederer collection, confiscated in 1938, was stored mainly at Immendorf Castle in Lower Austria, where it would have largely burned in early 1945 under poorly clarified circumstances - which seems to contradict the fact that certain paintings resurfaced after the war, which were returned to the heirs.